oneapi-src/oneTBB/rfcs/proposed/parallel_block_for_task_arena/README.md

 <img src="parallel_phase_state_initial.png" width=800>

-This state diagram leads to several questions.
-There are some of them:
+This state diagram leads to several questions:
 * What if there are multiple Parallel Phases?
-* If “End of Parallel Phase” leads back to “Delayed leave” how soon threads will be released from arena?
+* If “End of Parallel Phase” leads back to “Delayed leave” how soon will threads be released from arena?
   * What if we indicated that threads should leave arena after the "Parallel Phase"?
   * What if we just indicated the end of the "Parallel Phase"?